david-rhp/dbc-mailmerge/README.md

 New test runs will overwrite existing files, but only if the respective file is created again, i.e., the suite only creates new directories, if they do not exist yet, and overwrites old files with new files.
 It does not delete the directory in its entirety beforehand.
 For a clean result, delete the folder for each run.

 **Side Note:** To test if the filter properly excludes particular clients when creating the documents, run the `test_create_client_documents_with_filter` and the `test_create_client_documents_without_filter` in [test_mailproject.py](./tests/test_mailproject.py) separately from one another, as they produce different results.
 If you run both at once, the client_correspondence will also have documents that wouldn't have been created by the test function using a filter.
-Futerhmore, both pass even if the output documents' contents are wrong (hence the requirement for the visual checking).
+Furthermore, both pass even if the output documents' contents are wrong (hence the requirement for the visual checking).
 They only fail if an exception is raised at runtime. **Do not assume proper output.
 Check the content of the created files manually.**

 ### Data